Civilian casualties during Operation Allied Force: April 21, 1999: Second bombing of refugee camp

 On April 21, 1999, a Serbian refugee camp in Majino Naselje of Gjakova was struck by heavy airstrikes.
 The Los Angeles Times reported that four civilians were killed, however a Belgrade-based bulletin listed the names of five individuals who were killed in the attack.
 NATO spokesman Mike Phillips denied that NATO was responsible for the bombing of Majino Naselje.

 April 23, 1999: Radio Television Serbia (RTS) headquarters bombing

-One of the largest incidents of civilian deaths, and certainly the largest in Belgrade, was the bombing of state TV headquarters in Belgrade on April 23.
-As a consequence, sixteen RTS civilian technicians and workers were killed and sixteen were wounded.
-Dragoljub Milanovic was the director general of Serbian Radio and Television and belonged to former Yugoslav leader Slobodan Milosevic's Socialist Party of Serbia.
-He was found guilty and jailed for 10 years for intentional withholding information from his employees about the eventual bombing, which had a direct effect on the number of dead.
+On April 23, 1999, Radio Television of Serbia (RTS)'s headquarters were struck by NATO.
+As a consequence, 16 RTS civilian technicians and workers were killed and sixteen were wounded.

 April 27, 1999: First bombing of Surdulica

 On April 27, 1999, NATO missiles struck several houses in the southern town of Surdulica.
 A CNN journalist named Alessio Vinci subsequently visited the local morgue, where he reported 16 civilians killed as a result of the attack.
 One of Serbia's public broadcasters, RTS, reported that 20 civilians were killed in Surdulica on April 27, 1999.
 Many of the victims had been killed in a single house on Zmaj Jova street, owned by Vojislav Milić.
 Milić's family and several neighbors took refuge in Milić's basement when his house was struck by two bombs, after which nine people were killed in his house alone.